Dr Jodi Emma Wainwright

 Publications

-• Tong, K., Wainwright, J.E., Horne, J. et al. (2025) Navigating dementia care: A systematic review of young and young adult carers麓 needs and support solutions.
-Journal of Ageing Studies.
+- Tong, K., Wainwright, J.E., Horne, J. et al. (2025) Navigating dementia care: a systematic review of young and young adult carers鈥 needs and support solutions, Aging & Mental Health.

 Contact Details